w1png/SealBotTS/README.md

 # SealBotTS

-### This a Typescript rewrite of [SealBot]([GitHub - BamBoozledMC/SealBot: Original SealBot Development.
-A Hypixel Guild bot that enables Guild Members to communicate between Discord and Hypixel Guild chat.](https://github.com/BamBoozledMC/sealbot)) by [@BamBoozledMC]([BamBoozledMC (Bamboozled) · GitHub](https://github.com/BamBoozledMC/)) that focuses on ease of modification and aims to be as modular as possible.
+### This a Typescript rewrite of [SealBot](https://github.com/BamBoozledMC/sealbot) by [@BamBoozledMC](https://github.com/BamBoozledMC/) that focuses on ease of modification and aims to be as modular as possible.
 You can try this bot in action in [Boreas](https://discord.gg/boreas).

 ---